 Get Paid To Write Online (Websites)

-This is where we’ve have the most experience in freelance writing.
+This is where we’ve have the most experience in freelance writing in order to make money from home.
 While we’ve written quite a bit about finance, tech and lifestyle, travel is our bread and butter and we mostly get paid to write online on websites, although we have had some work in print.
 Because there are so many travel websites and blogs out there that are always looking for submissions, it’s never been easier to get paid to write online.
 Don’t believe me?
 Check out my post about how to support your travels through freelance writing.

 Because many of these opportunities have a mix of online magazines and in-print magazines, it’s a bit hard to separate them into these two categories, but I’ve done so based on where you’re most likely to be published.
 In this section (websites), your work will most likely be published online.

 - Pay: $50 – $150 per 1,500 words